ProjectProject SoliClientGoogle ATAPIndustryTechnology & Research

 Ivan Poupyrev, Director of Engineering ATAP

-With this knowledge, we designed and developed several prototypes for different use-cases designing hands-on – with the various stages of the technology.
+Equipped with this understanding, we conceptualized and fabricated multiple prototypes tailored to different use cases, aligning with the various developmental stages of the technology.

 This prototype utilizes Soli as an input device for controlling a map on a mobile phone.
 Through gestures, one can swipe through target points and zoom.